jwhitlock/mdn-archive-proto1/docs/Games/content.md

 <div class="column-half">
 <h2 id="Develop_web_games">Develop web games</h2>

 <p>Welcome to the MDN game development center!
 In this area of the site we provide resources for web developers wanting to develop games.
-You'll find many useful tutorials and technique articles in the main menu on the left, so feel free to explore.</p>
+You will&nbsp;find many useful tutorials and technique articles in the main menu on the left, so feel free to explore.</p>

 <p>We've also included a reference section so you can easily find information about all the most common APIs used in game development.</p>